fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ## About me

 In my spare time, I do amateur photography (you can see a few samples [here](https://fgaudilliere.github.io/photography/)).
-I also play the violin (and sometimes the saxophone, much to my neighbour's dismay) and watch a lot of movies.
+I also play the violin (and sometimes the saxophone, much to my neighbour's dismay) and watch a lot of movies (not always good ones).